AJWest22/MS4/README.md

 ## Stripe
 [Stripe](#https://stripe.com/en-gb) Is used to handle the online payments on this site.
 The variables for the stripe functionality are stored in an env.py file.
 The variables stored in the env.py file are: 'STRIPE_SECRET_KEY', 'STRIPE_WH_SECRET', and 'STRIPE_PUBLIC_KEY'.
+The currency used for the site is set to gdp, originally it was usd.